ROHIT-ONGIT/AI-powered-predictive-maintenance-system-using-machine-learning/README.md

 5. Modular Design:
 The code is kept flexible for future integration with GUI dashboards or real-time embedded systems.

+# Data Source
+Battery : Remaining useful life (RUL) task use battery dataset which is downloaded from https://ieee-dataport.org/documents/lithium-ion-battery-data-set and battery B0005 is chosen as study object.

+Bearing :  Both anomaly detection and failure prediction use bearing dataset which is provided by https://engineering.case.edu/bearingdatacenter and downloaded from https://github.com/Yi-Chen-Lin2019/Predictive-maintenance-with-machine-learning

 # Tools & Technologies
 Python (Pandas, NumPy, Scikit-learn, Matplotlib)